Psychologically Informed Recovery Communities – ‘where relationships are the treatment’

 Residential Recovery Communities

-CHT’s therapeutic programme is designed to be progressive and to move from the creation of structure and participation that support residents’ stabilisation and self-regulation, to engaging with psychotherapy, community groups and psycho-education that encourage development, and passing through increasing responsibility, participation and communal and external activities to eventual move-on.
+CHT’s therapeutic programme is designed to be progressive and to move from the creation of structure and participation which support residents’ stabilisation and self-regulation, to engagement with psychotherapy, community groups and psycho-education which encourage personal and relational development, and lead on to increasing responsibility, participation and communal and external activities, and sufficient recovery to enable move-on.

 Our supported living services offer two tiers of support for adults with mental health needs who may require varying levels of support.